Elke Mackenzie: British Museum and Antarctic exploration

-Mackenzie was appointed as an assistant keeper at the British Museum (Natural History) in 1935 under the direction of lichenologist Annie Lorrain Smith.
-Mackenzie became especially interested in the lichen flora of the antarctic, as it was comparatively unknown, and she began studying early British, French, and Belgian antarctic collections in Turkey and Paris.
-She earned her Doctor of Science from Edinburgh University in 1942.
+In the mid-1930s, the department of botany at the British Museum (Natural History) in London established three new assistant keeper positions.
+Mackenzie was appointed to the first of these roles, specifically for lichen research, on 14 January 1935.
+She was mentored by lichenologist Annie Lorrain Smith, who had recently retired.
+Mackenzie became especially interested in the lichen flora of the Antarctic, as it was comparatively unknown, and she began studying early British, French, and Belgian Antarctic collections in Turkey and Paris.
+She earned her Doctor of Science from Edinburgh University in 1942, with a thesis titled "A monograph of the lichen genus Placopsis".